Book The Billionaire World Hanne Nabintu Herland How Marxism Serves the Elite

 Which worked wonderfully for China, as 2020, according to FT, shows double digit growth for China and the recession of the century for the rest.

-Tom Clifford reporting from Beijing. writes: The fallout from the 2020 US presidential election is providing fascinating viewing in Beijing.
+Journalist Tom Clifford writes at Global Research: The fallout from the 2020 US presidential election is providing fascinating viewing in Beijing.
 Chinese president Xi Jinping would never boast publicly that he trumped the Donald but the small shots of Baiju to ward off the Beijing chill are being consumed in the leadership compound off Tiananmen Square with more relish than usual.

 Of course there are differences between the two, not least in hair styles, but the similarities are also worth commenting on.